c0deLab/URBAN5/README.md

 &nbsp;
 ## Annotated Guide to URBAN5

+Below is a guide that connects descriptions of URBAN5 from *The Architecture Machine* (Negroponte, 1973) and the corresponding implementation in this recreation.

 ### Menu

 >Associated with each mode is a string of machine-defined or user-defined text (verbs) that appears as a menu of “light buttons.”
 Each mode has its own set of light buttons that denote related operations.